 Development and demonstration of positive character traits is essential to a proper HAWM environment and future success for HAWM students as citizens, employers, employees, and parents.

-Hope Academy of West Michigan is a PBIS school (Positive Behaviors Interventions Support).
-PBIS is proactive strategies for defining, teaching, and supporting appropriate student behaviors to create positive school environments.
+Hope Academy of West Michigan is a PBIS (Positive Behavior Intervention Support) school.
+PBIS is proactive strategies for defining, teaching, and supporting appropriate student behaviors to create a positive school environment.
 Instead of using a piecemeal approach of individual behavioral management plans, a continuum of positive behavior support for all students within a school is implemented in areas including the classroom and non-classroom settings.